sap-tutorials/How-Tos/tutorials/2016/09/iot-tisensortag/iot-tisensortag.md

 ---
-title: Setup for a TI SensorTag
+title: Internet of Things (IoT) Setup for a TI SensorTag
 description: How to setup your system to access a TI `SensorTag` using Bluetooth and Node.js
 tags: [  tutorial>beginner, topic>internet-of-things ]
 ---